GGA23/GrokFormer/README.md

 # Acknowledgements
 The code is implemented based on [Specformer: Spectral Graph Neural Networks Meet Transformers](https://github.com/DSL-Lab/Specformer).
 # Cite
-If you use this project in your research, please cite the following paper:
+If you compare with, build on, or use aspects of this work, please cite the following:

 ```bibtex
 @article{ai2024grokformer,